zhixingheyi-tian/OAP/oap-shuffle/RPMem-shuffle/README.md

 ```
 Please refer to your NIC manuual for detail instructions on how to validate RDMA works.

-## <a id="install-dependencies-for-rpmem-shuffle-extension"></a>5.
-Install dependencies for RPMem shuffle extension
+## <a id="install-dependencies-for-shuffle-remote-pmem-extension"></a>5.
+Install dependencies for Shuffle Remote PMem Extension
 ---------------------------

 If you have completed all steps in installation guide,  you can ignore this section and refer to [6.
-Install RPMem shuffle extension for Spark](#6-install-rpmem-shuffle-extension-for-spark).
+Install Shuffle Remote PMem Extension for Spark](#6-install-shuffle-remote-pmem-extension-for-spark).

 ### 5.1 Install HPNL (<https://github.com/Intel-bigdata/HPNL>)